salsa-rs/salsa/book/src/plumbing/derived_flowchart.md

 # Derived queries flowchart

 Derived queries are by far the most complex.
-This flowchart documents the flow of the [maybe changed since] and [fetch] operations.
+This flowchart documents the flow of the [maybe changed after] and [fetch] operations.
 This flowchart can be edited on [draw.io]:

 [draw.io]: https://draw.io
 [fetch]: ./fetch.md
-[maybe changed since]: ./maybe_changed_since.md
+[maybe changed after]: ./maybe_changed_after.md

 <!-- The explicit div is there because, otherwise, the flowchart is unreadable when using "dark mode" -->
 <div style="background-color:white;">